ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 There's much more in the book than I can reasonably capture on this page, see for yourself and let me know what you see.

 I want to make this future world a reality, that's why I'm working on [Village Kit](https://villagekit.com).
 Join us?

+What do you think?
+[Discuss this further on the Village Kit forum](https://discuss.villagekit.com/t/the-lost-cause-blue-helmet-modular-systems/84)